WW1 & WW2 Communications

 Encryption, interception and spy radio

 Both sides used machines to encrypt messages.
-The Germans used the Enigma machine.
-The British used the Typex.
+The Germans had the Enigma machine, the British used Typex.
 Intercepted signals were usually in code and had to be deciphered.
 The resulting intelligence, code named Ultra, had to be carefully used to ensure that the Germans did not realise their codes had been broken.
 The breaking of the Enigma code played a major part in the Allied victory.

 The Reception Set CR100

 This is a high performance super heterodyne receiver that was used in fixed locations.
-It could intercept voice and morse code transmissions in the range 30 to 60 MHz.
+It could intercept voice and morse code transmissions in the range 60 kHz to 30 MHz.
 It was made by Marconi.
 It is typical of the equipment that was used in the war of interception.

-Other exhibits include the Mark III suitcase set.
+Different types of cipher machines are also on display in the museum these include the Mark III suitcase set (not shown).
 Weighing 9lbs it was built in 1944 and was the smallest transceiver conceived during the Second World War.

 Royal Signals in airborne units